Blobfolio/vue-blob-lazyload/README.md

 Once inserted, the browser should treat it like it was always there, applying any styles, etc. With that in mind, try not to link to malicious sources, because bad things could happen once they're loaded into the page.
 Haha.

-This feature is experimental and requires further testing.
-One thing to note is that this requires browser support for `async`, `await`, and `fetch()`.
-All modern browsers have that base covered, but if you need to support anything old, you'll need some polyfills.
+This feature requires browser support for `fetch()` and ES6 promises.
+To make it work in IE, you'll also need a `classList` polyfill as for some reason that browser does not support classLists on SVG elements.
+Haha.

 ### Classes